-Optimise and stand out from the competition
+Optimize and stand out from the competition

-Take the first step by optimising your products for specific keywords.
+Take the first step by optimizing your products for specific keywords.
 This will increase the chances of an item appearing at the top of search engines like Google.
 Therefore, customers will be able to find your store and start browsing the website.

 Omnichannel is everything

-Consumers are demanding more personalised buying experiences.
+Consumers are demanding more personalized buying experiences.
 This means that many retailers are adopting omnichannel marketing.
 Omnichannel means being consistent across all channels.
 So this same level of consistency must extend to digital assets as well.